 About The Event

-Photo Fringe 2020 Trainee Curators bring you: Representation and Resistance; a conversation with four creatives, supporting the continuous fight for equality in and beyond the art world.
-Join us as we explore how artists create work in response to questions and conversations of resistance and representation.
-Themes will include art and activism, supporting marginalised communities, art and inclusivity / intersectionality.
+Friday 13 November, Photo Fringe 2020 Trainee Curators hosted Representation and Resistance, a conversation with four creatives supporting the continuous fight for equality in and beyond the art world.
+Through presentations, film, poetry and discussion, this event explores how artists create work in response to questions of resistance and representation.
+Themes covered include art and activism, supporting marginalised communities, art and inclusivity / intersectionality.
 (Please note distressing content including police brutality and loss of Black lives will be discussed)

-This event is an effort to aid the continuous fight for equality, globally, locally, and specifically, within art.
 We want to see art made more accessible, inclusive, and intersectional.
 It is important to make sure voices of underrepresented and marginalised communities are not only heard, but championed and celebrated.
-We hope this event will open up some much-needed conversations about how art is being used as a tool to empower such individuals and communities, and why it’s essential that allies and those from more privileged backgrounds, make their artwork representative of all people.
+We hope this event will open up much-needed conversations about how art is being used as a tool to empower such individuals and communities, and why it’s essential that allies and those from more privileged backgrounds, make their artwork representative of all people.